idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         stop feed TwitterFeed;

-The `disconnnect statement` can be used to discontinue the data feeding from the feed to certain dataset.
+The `disconnnect statement` can be used to disconnect the feed from certain dataset.

         use dataverse feeds;